sarah-jallot/esg_scoring/notebooks/data_exploration.md

 sys.path.append("../utils/")
 from utils import *

-import numpy as np
-from matplotlib.pyplot import figure from numpy import unique from numpy import where from matplotlib import pyplot from sklearn.preprocessing import StandardScaler
+from sklearn.preprocessing import StandardScaler
 #Importing required modules
 from sklearn.decomposition import PCA from sklearn.decomposition import KernelPCA